Studio pottery: US studio pottery

 Pottery had been an integral part of the United States Arts and Crafts movement in the late 19th century and early 20th century.

 A major figure in the growth of this movement was Charles Fergus Binns, who served as the first director of the New York State School of Clay-Working at Alfred University.
 Binns was a British potter who had previously worked at the Royal Worcester Porcelain Works.
 After emigrating to the United States he was recruited to direct the new program at Alfred University, and over the next three decades he helped it grow into one of the most prestigious ceramic arts programs in the nation.

 Some potters in the United States adopted the approach from emerging studio pottery movements in Britain and Japan.
 In addition, American folk pottery of the southeastern United States was seen as an American contribution to studio pottery.
 University programs at Ohio State University, under the direction of Arthur Eugene Baggs in 1928 and under Glen Lukens in 1936 at the University of Southern California, began training ceramic students in presenting clay ware as art.
-Baggs had been intimately involved in the Arts and Crafts movement at Marblehead Pottery and, during the 1930s, he revived interest in the salt glazing method for studio pottery.
+Baggs had been intimately involved in the Arts and Crafts movement and, during the 1930s, he revived interest in the salt glazing method for studio pottery.
 Karl Martz was a student of Baggs.

 European artists coming to the United States contributed to the public appreciation of pottery as art, and included Marguerite Wildenhain, Maija Grotell, Susi Singer and Gertrude and Otto Natzler.
 Significant studio potters in the United States include George E. Ohr, Otto and Vivika Heino, Karl Martz, Warren MacKenzie, Paul Soldner, Peter Voulkos and Beatrice Wood.